niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - The NIEM Publication Process MUST comply with [OP requirements](https://www.oasis-open.org/policies-guidelines/open-projects-process/#progression-of-project-work) (see sections 11-14) including:
   - Emailing the [project distribution list](mailto:niemopen@lists.oasis-open.org) to announce any artifacts that require a vote of the PGB to approve (e.g. release/group releases, PSD, PS) at least 14 days in advance of the vote
   - Conforming PSDs and later to the PS template, which includes methods for indicating the relevant designated branches and applicable licenses
-  - Ensuring any code included in a PS is composed only of Releases or Group Releases bearing Implementer-Class Licenses.
+  - Ensuring any software code included in a PS is composed only of Releases or Group Releases bearing Implementer-Class Licenses.
   - Ensuring any other content in a PS was contributed to a project repository
 - The PGB SHOULD charter a Harmonization Subcommittee under the NBAC to review and recommend content changes to the model.